jessieren/VirHostMatcher/README.md

 Compilation
 ------------
 VirHostMatcher has prepared executable (compiled) programs under \<Path_to_VirHostMatcher/bin\> for three main operating systems, Linux, Window and Mac.
 VirHostMatcher automatically detects the operating system and uses the corresponding compiled programs.
-For running on other operating systems, VirHostMatcher will automatically attempt compile the source code for your platform by running the Makefile in bin/ folder.
+For running on other operating systems, VirHostMatcher will automatically attempt compile the source code for your platform by running the Makefile in the main folder \<Path_to_VirHostMatcher\>.
 If users desire, the source code and Makefile are provided for compilation on their particular machine.
 VirHostMatcher can be compiled by running 'make' at the command line under the main directory.
 When using this option the Makefile will compile the source code into executable files into the main folder \<Path_to_VirHostMatcher\> which then will be detected and used by the main python script.